digiscot/digiscot-website/pages/festival.md

 * Orkney, March 17th 2015
 * Shetland Islands, March 30th 2015

-If you would like to sign up for any of these events please email digital@scvo.org.uk
+If you would like to sign up for any of these events please email [digital@scvo.org.uk](digital@scvo.org.uk).

 <a href="http://www.scvo.org.uk/events" class="btn btn-primary btn-lg">See other SCVO event listings</a>

 ## Past events

+### Digital Scotland Festival at The Gathering
+Glasgow, 25-26 February 2015

 ### Digital Scotland Festival Glasgow
 Glasgow, 20 November 2014